skmansoorpro/covid-19-data/scripts/docs/environment.md

 git clone --depth 5 https://github.com/owid/covid-19-data.git
 ```

+If you want to **contribute** consider [forking the repository](https://docs.github.com/en/get-started/quickstart/fork-a-repo) instead.
 ## Install project library
 This project is built around the python library `cowidev`, which we are developing to help us
 maintain and improve our COVID-19 data pipeline.
 We recommend using `pip` in [editable mode](https://pip.pypa.io/en/stable/cli/pip_install/#editable-installs).
 For this, you need to be in `scripts/` folder, next to the `setup.py` file: